Krikcet/private-events/README.md

 - back to event should link back to current event from edit event page

 - make it purdy
+  - use bootstrap grid to style events index

 - **DEPLOY TO HEROKU**